mihai-vlc/uglifyjs-folder/README.md

 Pull requests are appreciated.

 ## Release History
+- 27/Aug/2017 - Added support for the --pattern and --pseparator flags.
 - 06/Feb/2017 - Added support for the --harmony flag.
 - 28/Dec/2016 - Added support for sub folder output files.
     Example: `uglifyjs-folder test-folder -o newFolder/nested/all.min.js`